dewa-himanshu24/reunion/README.md

 # REUNION
 It is a Single Page Real Estate “Rent a Property” web app made for fun and learning.
 It is built with React and uses Bootstrap for styling.

-CHeck it out here -
+Check it out here - https://synonymous-ripple-cheddar.glitch.me/

 It has 4 filtering mechanism as follows